Indonesian Aerospace N-219

-The Indonesian Aerospace N-219 Nurtanio is a utility aircraft developed from the CASA C-212 Aviocar by Indonesian Aerospace.
+The Indonesian Aerospace N-219 Nurtanio is a light STOL utility aircraft developed by Indonesian Aerospace.

+Its maiden flight was in August 2017 and according to Indonesian Aerospace's CEO at the time, the aircraft was developed without any foreign assistance.

 Development

-In 2003, after the IPTN N-250 program halt, Indonesian Aerospace (IAe) planned to develop a 19-seat aircraft to offset the IPTN NC-212 end of production.
+In 2003, after the IPTN N-250 program halt, Indonesian Aerospace (IAe) planned to develop a 19-seat aircraft to offset the IPTN NC-212.

-In early 2004, IAe was in discussions with Malaysian aerospace companies and was estimating the N219 development at $60–80 million to fly a prototype in April 2006 and certify it in August 2007.
+In early 2004, IAe was in discussions with Malaysian aerospace companies and was estimating the price of N-219 development at US$60–80 million in order to fly a prototype in April 2006 and certify it in August 2007.